rdneagu/fs-a2-react/README.md

   - **`departure` param**   - specify the departure point as IATA code
   - **`destination` param** - specify the destination point as IATA code

-  This one was a bit tricky due to the timezone differences since I did not know if I should take them into consideration.
+  This one was a bit tricky due to the timezone discrepancies since I did not know if I should take them into consideration.
 I ended up taking them and the journey times are more or less similar with google flights
 - **/api/getNumberOfFlightsPerDay** (gets the number of flights per day in a specific month and year)
   - **`year` param**  - specify which year to look up into
   - **`month` param** - specify which month to look up into